makers-at-soc/makers-at-soc.github.io/_posts/2017-11-13-soldering.md

 </figure>

 ### Tinning
-Tou should 'tin' both components before you attempt to solder them.
+You should 'tin' both components before you attempt to solder them.
 This coats the components so that they will attach together easily

 To tin a wire, apply heat to the wire for a second or two, then apply the solder to the wire.
 The solder should flow freely onto the wire and coat it (if it's stranded wire the solder should flow into it, and fill the wire).
 <figure>